UGSDW/ugsdw.github.io/together/why/index.md

 Indeed, effective advocacy requires sufficient evidence and information.
 The National Labor Relations Act does require employers to provide unions with information relevant to collective bargaining.
-However, the vast majority of information UGSDW needs, such as how many student workers work are in each pay category, is not individually identifiable and thus not confidential.
+However, the vast majority of information UGSDW needs, such as how many student workers are in each pay category, is not individually identifiable and thus not confidential.
 In the rare cases where individual information is necessary, such as wrongful termination, UGSDW will never pursue any individual information without the